dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/index.md

 [Try in JSFiddle](https://jsfiddle.net/DynamsoftTeam/pL4e7yrd/)

 `onFrameRead`: This event is triggered after each single frame is scanned.
 The `results` object contains all the barcode results that the library found on this frame.
-In this example, we will print the results found in every frame to the console.
+In the above code, the results found in every frame are printed to the console.

 `onUnduplicatedRead`: This event is triggered when a new barcode (not a duplicate) is found. `txt` holds the barcode text value while `result` is an object that holds details of the found barcode.
 In this example, an alert will be displayed for each unique barcode found.

-### Step Two: Enable camera access
+### Testing Hello World

 Open the HTML page in your browser and you should see a pop-up asking for permission to access the camera.
 Once camera access is granted, the video stream will start in the default UI of the **BarcodeScanner** object.

-**Note**: If you don't see the pop-up, wait a few seconds for the initialization to finish.
+**Note**: If you don't see the pop-up, wait a few seconds for the library to finish compiling.

-In this step, you might run into the following issues:
+Place a barcode in front of the camera once it opens up.
+Once the barcode is detected, you will see an alert with the text result.
+In addition, the located barcode will be highlighted via the default UI of the scanner.

+Please be wary of the following two issues that you might encounter when opening the Hello World sample you just created, either locally or via a server.

 #### getUserMedia non-HTTPS access issue